/images/resources/code-examples/code-examples-dotnet.jpg

 Host: login.example.com:8443

-When OpenID Connect authentication begins, the Microsoft framework runs a code flow, expressed via response_type=code.
-It then generates state and PKCE values.
-These are stored in a temporary cookie, along with the URL of the protected page.
-A GET request is then issued to the authorize endpoint:
+When OpenID Connect authentication begins, the .NET framework runs a code flow, expressed via response_type=code.
+For that, it generates the state and PKCE values, and stores them in a temporary cookie, along with the URL of the protected page.
+Finally, the framework sends the authorization request, that is a GET request with the required parameters for the code flow, to the authorize endpoint at the OpenID provider.

 http